THE HOBO: Black Fields swears,

 “Ain’t no such thing as family and friends in this world,” he said to himself.

 To be continued.
-This abridged short story is taken from the work, “The Black Fields Chronicles: THE HOBO,” by Duane Foster.
+This is an excerpt of Duane Foster’s manuscript “The Black Fields Chronicles: THE HOBO.”